Chart Color Schemes

 Corlette has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a single project likely to impact this area: The Belvedere, Central Avenue Salamander Bay Retail Development, Salamander Bay Town Centre Place Plan, and Kurrara Hill are key projects, with the following list detailing those of most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project potentially impacting this region: The Belvedere, Central Avenue Salamander Bay Retail Development, Salamander Bay Town Centre Place Plan, and Kurrara Hill are key projects, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.